Ava G. Murphy^

 She/Her

-Ava is one of the lead counsel in the longest trial in Canadian history: the Cowichan Nation’s pursuit of title to their historic village at Tl’uqtinus, and associated fishing rights.
+Ava was one of the lead counsel securing the Quw’utsun (Cowichan) Nation’s Aboriginal title to their stl’ulnup (sacred homeland) at Tl’uqtinus, and associated fishing rights: Cowichan Tribes v Canada (Attorney General), 2025 BCSC 1490.
 She has represented myriad First Nations communities, fiercely negotiating and pursuing justice on their behalf.

 ^Denotes a ULC